Historic Paris Wine Tasting of 1976 and Other Significant Competitions

 It wasn't just that the California wines took first place in each category, but that they placed so many wines in the upper echelon of each category.
 It was so utterly improbable that skilled French tasters, suckled on Bordeaux red and white Burgundies, should not only fail to recognize their own wines, but actually express so strong and concerted a preference for those of the New World.
 3

 The French tried to prevent publicity of the results, but Spurrier had invited a reporter for Time magazine to the event, who promptly revealed the results to the world.
-Leaders of the of French wine industry was so outraged they banned Spurrier from the nation's prestige wine-tasting tour for a year as punishment for the damage his prestigious tasting had done to its former image of superiority.
+Leaders of the of French wine industry were so outraged they banned Spurrier from the nation's prestige wine-tasting tour for a year as punishment for the damage his prestigious tasting had done to its former image of superiority.
 4 Some French even vented their hostility toward American wine makers. ***

 The New York Times reported that several earlier tastings had occurred in the U.S., with American Chardonnays besting their French rivals.
 One such tasting occurred in New York just six months before the Paris Tasting, but "champions of the French wines argued that the tasters were Americans with possible bias toward American wines.
 What is more, they said, there was always the possibility that the Burgundies had been mistreated during the long trip from the (French) wineries.
 To which The Times posed the question, "What can they say now?"
 The judges consisted entirely of the leaders of the French wine establishment.
 5